top of page

 New programs in the classroom or in extracurricular activities

 These practices, when tied to the educational goals of the school district, are often key catalysts for improvement.
 Grants of up to $5,000 will be awarded to enable new programs in the classrooms or in extracurricular activities for the KCSD and may be awarded throughout the year.
-There is no deadline!
-Grants may be awarded for one, two, or three years (max. $5,000/year).

 • There is a $5,000 limit on funds requested.